kwiatekstas/IcecastMetadataUpdater/README.md

 node.js application for updating the metadata of a web radio station running on Icecast.

 ## Dependencies
 You'll need axios, date-fns and readline to run this.
-Install them with `pip install axios date-fns readline`.
+Install them with `npm install axios date-fns readline`.

 ## How to set up
 <em>Open the config.json file in a text editor.</em><br />